Ewing's sarcoma of the bone

 CT (computerised tomography) scan

-A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
+In some people with Ewing’s sarcoma, the cancer may spread to the lungs.
+A CT scan may be done to check for this.
+The scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes just a few minutes.
 CT scans use small amounts of radiation, which are very unlikely to harm you or anyone you come into contact with.
 You'll be asked not to eat or drink for at least four hours before the scan.

 You may be given a drink or an injection of dye, which allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
 If you are allergic to iodine or have asthma, you could have a more serious reaction to the injection, so it is important to let your doctor know beforehand.